NNRP Conformance Suite

 Manifests Reference

 For suite authors.
-Complete JSON field reference for protocol manifests, case manifests, vector recipes, and reports.
+Complete JSON field reference for protocol manifests, case manifests, vector recipes, adapter plans, benchmark plans, and reports.

 SDK Integration Guide

 For SDK developers.
-How to create a capability manifest, run the CLI, write the vector test, and wire CI end-to-end.
+How to create a capability manifest, implement the adapter command, run benchmarks, and wire CI end-to-end.

 CI and Version Selection